amidaware/trmm-docs/docs/functions/automation_policies.md

 - Agent

 You can also see a list of Relations that show what policy is applied to what Clients / Sites / Agents.

+Before you ask, [multiple automation policies](https://github.com/amidaware/tacticalrmm/issues/665) per level is in the todo list.

 ## Creating Automation Policies

 In the dashboard, navigate to **Settings > Automation Manager**.
 Use the **Add** button to create a blank Automation Policy.
 The options available are: